Home ยป Blog ยป Decorating

 fake roses in a brass planter

-I put these cream fake lilacs into this gray terracotta vase on our dining room table and made them look even more realistic using the stem fluffing trick.
+I put these cream fake lilacs on our dining room table and made them look even more realistic using the stem fluffing trick.

 I’m so totally in love!
 They look and feel so real in person!